gnailuy/gnailuy.com/_posts/2011-08-07-route-by-ip-addresses-when-using-vpn-to-bypass-internet-censorship.markdown

 ---
 layout: post
 title: Routing Settings when Bypassing Internet Censorship via VPN
 date: 2011-08-07 16:30:44
 categories: [ linux ]
 ---

-Various techniques are in use by netizens in China to bypass the severe [Internet Censorship][gfw] the government has made.
+Various techniques are in use by netizens in China to bypass the severe [Internet Censorship][gfw] by the government.
-Among them, [Tor][tor], [SSH Tunneling][ssh-tunnel] and [VPN][vpn] are three of the safest and most popular solutions.
-I myself run a PPTP VPN service on a VPS in the US.
+Among them, [Tor][tor], [SSH Tunneling][ssh-tunnel], and [VPN][vpn] are three of the safest and most popular solutions.
+I run a PPTP VPN service on a VPS in the US.

 <!-- more -->

-Normally, a VPN configuration is global.
-Once a VPN connection is established, all network traffics will go through the VPN device.
+Usually, a VPN configuration is global.
+Once a VPN connection establishs, all network traffics will go through the VPN device.
-But we may want to access the IP addresses in China directly, because they are definitely not, and might never be, blocked by the 'Great Firewall'.
+But we may want to access the IP addresses in China directly, because they are surely not, and might never be, blocked by the `Great Firewall`.
-Direct access will be very much faster than VPN, obviously.
+Direct access is certainly faster than a VPN.

-Fortunately, there is an open source project called [Chnroutes][chnroutes] is designed to do this for us.
+Fortunately, there is an open source project called [Chnroutes][chnroutes] which is designed to solve this problem for us.
-This project provides a Python script, which will sift IP addresses in China from the file ['country-ipv4.lst'][ipv4-list] by the [APNIC][apnic], and generate from these IP addresses two bash scripts, which can be used to set/unset kernel route table before/after a VPN connection is established/disconnected.
+This project provides a Python script, which sifts IP addresses in China from the file ['country-ipv4.lst'][ipv4-list] by the [APNIC][apnic], and generate from these IP addresses two bash scripts, which can be used to set/unset kernel route table before/after a VPN connection is established/disconnected.

 Take PPTP VPN for example.
 First, we can download the Python script [`chnroutes_ovpn_linux`][ovpn-script] to your Linux box, add execution permission and then fire it: